 as long as card numbers decrease and the alternating color scheme is maintained.

-Once a card is played to a foundation pile, it may not be moved back to the foundation.
+Once a card is played to a foundation pile, it may not be moved back to the tableau.

 The question arises as to what fraction of Klondike solitaire games is winnable?